 2 tablespoons (30ml) light olive oil (I use this brand)

 2 teaspoons (10ml) molasses

 1 teaspoon (5ml) dark muscovado sugar, or dark brown sugar

 3 birds eye chillies, deseeded or to taste

 Add all the ingredients to a large, cylinder shaped, container and use an immersion blender to blend all the ingredients together.

 Place the chicken into a large zip-lock and then pour in the marinade.
 Zip up the bag and then gently massage the marinade all through the chicken.

-Place the bag in the refrigerator and marinate the chicken for 8-10 hours.
+Place the bag in the refrigerator and marinate the chicken for a minimum of 10 hours or overnight.